Bright-ship-it/MautamuTuu/README.md

 - For Styling the page.

 # License:
-Bruuh, this page has not been license; knock yourself out mate!
+Bruuh, this page has not been licensed; knock yourself out mate!
 Lol...